rgoorah/step-functions/prerequisites.md

 ```
 aws s3 ls
 ```
 This should display your S3 buckets.
-If this is a new accound you will see nothing.
+If this is a new account you will see nothing.